PowerBankExpert.com is reader-supported. If you purchase products via the links on our site, we might earn affiliate commissions.

 Lithium Polymer Batteries (Li-Poly)

 Lithium polymer batteries represent the more advanced battery type.
-These batteries are lightweight, have no memory effect – and will not heat up like a lithium-ion battery.
+These batteries are lightweight, have no memory effect, and they do not heat up like lithium-ion batteries.

 But most smartphones on the market today come with Li-Ion batteries.
 This is why we’ll use them as a benchmark throughout the article.